Strophostyles leiosperma (Torr. & A. Gray) Piper

 Origin - Native to the U.S.

-Other info. - This is one of three species of Strophostyles found in Missouri.
-It is characterized by narrow, unlobed leaflets, relatively small flowers, and glabrous seeds.
+Other info. - This species of wild bean occurs throughout much of Missouri, but is rare or absent in the northwestern third of the state.
+Beyond Missouri it is found in a broad, scattered band in the central third of the continental U.S. This is one of three species of Strophostyles found in Missouri, and the three can be a little tricky to distinguish.
+S. leiosperma is characterized by narrow, unlobed leaflets, relatively small flowers, and hairy fruits with glabrous seeds.
 The specific epithet leiosperma, in fact, means "smooth seed."
 Under favorable conditions the plants can form large mats.
-Its range in Missouri is largely restricted to the southern half of the state.

 Photographs taken at Shaw Nature Reserve, Franklin County, MO, 8-3-2007; also near Benton, MO, 8-29-2011; and at Don Robinson State Park, Jefferson County, MO, 9-1-2018 (SRTurner).